 - Is not directly facing the door

-The rational behind this is that you want the bed to be accessible and yet not overly exposed to the outside.
+The rationale behind this is that you want the bed to be accessible and yet not overly exposed to the outside.

 Next, as hard as it is, avoid electronics in the bedroom.
 This includes TVs, computers and even mobile phones!
-The reason behind this is that these devices acts as distractions which could affect your sleep and rest.
-In fact, it is research has shown that we should avoid using electronic devices before we sleep – what a coincidence!
+The reason behind this is that these devices act as distractions that could affect your sleep and rest.
+Research has shown that we should avoid using electronic devices before we sleep – what a coincidence!

 When it comes to colours, be sure to have plenty of neutral and skin tone colours such as beige, white and coffee.
 These colours are generally warmer, thus having a lovely soothing effect when you are trying to unwind.
 To help you out when designing your bedroom, be sure to catch our guide on creating an interior design mood board!